Who is Novak Djokovic's father Srdjan and what are the pro-Putin 'Night Wolves'?

 Novak was described by one of his early coaches as a "golden child" to his parents, and Srdjan has publicly worshipped his son's achievements, calling him the best player in tennis history and regularly attending the Grand Slam events to celebrate his victories.

-He has also delivered some low blows to his rivals, in particular taking aim at fellow 'Goat' contender Roger Federer.
+He has also delivered some low blows to his rivals, in particular taking aim at Roger Federer.
 He famously got under Federer’s skin in 2008 on the tennis court in Monte Carlo.
 Federer and a young Novak were facing each other in the semi-final that year, when the Swiss maestro turned to Srdjan in the stands and told him to “be quiet” and kicked at the baseline dirt (watch video below).
-It took a lot for Federer to deviate from his poker face on court, but Srdjan and Dijana made enough noise to cause him to lose his cool.

 Two years ago, in an interview with Serbian media, Srdjan added that Federer “is not such a good man”.

-While rivals Federer and Rafael Nadal are mostly held in great esteem, Novak has not always had the same positive reception from fans.
-He mostly uses this to his advantage on the court, playing up to the villain persona, but Srdjan has taken exception with the portrayal of his son and accused the media of “defaming” him.
+While Federer and Rafael Nadal are mostly held in great esteem, Novak has not always had the same positive reception from fans.
+He mostly uses this to his advantage on the court, playing up to the villain persona, but Srdjan has complained about the portrayal of his son and accused the media of “defaming” him.

 “It is obvious that foreign media outlets do not have the best opinion of us and think that we are constantly bothering them,” he said recently.
 “To tell you the truth, I do not want to be part of your twisted world.
 I'm sorry you don't like Novak.
 I just tell you the truth.”